 Often, however, the process of falling out of love can be somewhat predictable; it is rare that it comes completely out of nowhere.
 Let's look at a few reasons you may fall out of love:

 Why Do People Suddenly Fall Out Of Love?

-The reason you may have fallen out of love is that it wasn't loved.
-Instead, you were experiencing lust.
-Lust is when you are sexually attracted to someone, but there is no intimacy attached to it.
-You don't feel connected with a person, and you don't feel like you're committed to spending the rest of your life with them.
+A simple explanation for why you might have fallen out of love at break-neck speeds might be that you were never actually in love with this person in the first place -- instead, you might have been experiencing lust or mere infatuation.
+Lust is when you are sexually attracted to someone but there is little to no true intimacy.
+You don't feel connected with a person, and you do not feel like you are committed to spending the rest of your life with them.

-Lust can happen with young people, who still don't understand the difference between that and love, but it can also happen to anyone, too.
+Confusing love and lust frequently happens with young couples who do not yet understand the difference between the two feelings, but it can also happen to anyone, too.
 Love blindness happens at any age, and it can affect even those who think they're experienced.